TjarkG/biosphere-monitor/README.md

-# Documentation for the Biosphere monitor command line tool
+# Getting started with the Biosphere monitor command line tool

 The Command line interface is started with `./biosphere`, followed by a Port number (e.g. `/dev/ttyUSB0`) and optinal arguments,